LED Grow Light

 Table of Contents

-Factors Determining How Long Should Grow Lights Be On
+What Determine How Long Grow Lights Should Be On?

-There’s no one-for-all light exposure solution.
+There’s no one-size-fits-all light exposure solution.
 Only by understanding the factors that influence light exposure for your plants can you pursue optimal growth.

 Plant Species and Varieties